 Reminder: Hand Carry All Employment Records

-The complete text of Executive Order 12721 is found in 5 CFR part 315.608 as revised on January 1, 2006.
-EFMs applying for Federal jobs are welcome to contact the Family Liaison Office.
-Each applicant's situation is unique and it is useful to consult on current regulations.
+The complete text of Executive Order 12721 is found in 5 CFR Part 315.608 as amended on July 20, 2012.
+EFMs applying for Federal jobs are welcome to contact the Family Liaison Office at FLOAskEmployment@state.gov.

 Information provided by the Family Liaison Office